kubermatic/docs/content/kubermatic/v2.14/upgrading/2.10_to_2.11/_index.en.md

 ## Expose Strategy

-Kubermatic 2.11 adds support to expose user clusters by creating one service of type `LoadBalancer` per user cluster.
+Kubermatic Kubernetes Platform(KKP) 2.11 adds support to expose user clusters by creating one service of type `LoadBalancer` per user cluster.
 Check out the [Expose Strategy documentation]({{< ref "../../concepts/expose-strategy/expose_strategy.en.md" >}}) for more details.

 ## Helm Charts

-### Kubermatic: Service Account Tokens Structure
+### KKP: Service Account Tokens Structure

-A new flag `service-account-signing-key` was added to the Kubermatic API.
+A new flag `service-account-signing-key` was added to the KKP API.
 It is used to sign service account tokens via HMAC.
-It should be unique per Kubermatic installation and can be generated with the command: `base64 -w0 /dev/urandom | head -c 100`
-The value for this flag must be stored in `auth` section for `kubermatic`
+It should be unique per KKP installation and can be generated with the command: `base64 -w0 /dev/urandom | head -c 100` The value for this flag must be stored in `auth` section for `kubermatic`

 For example: